Smilo-platform/Smilo-Wallet/README.md

 For this to work the environment variable `HOCKEY_APP_TOKEN` is expected to be available.

-### Building & uploading a test version to Hockey App for iOS
+### Building & uploading a test version to Hockey App for Android

 To build and upload at the same time